doger83/100-days-of-code/Files/log.md

 #### December 20, 2019

 ## Today's Progress:
-Today I just watched some c# Beginner Tutorials at youtube and created a TODO.md.
+Today I first watched some c# Beginner Tutorials at youtube and created a TODO.
 I came home early and continued with the freeCodeCamp "Applied Accessibility" Tutorial.
+Updated the Tribute page.

 ## Tutorials
 - ### Responsive Web Design Certification at [freeCodeCamp](https://www.freecodecamp.org/learn)